CUCyber/presentations/networking/firewall.md

 ```

 Note:
-* has the ability to create application profiles
+* Has the ability to create application profiles

 ## RedHat/Fedora